SOFTCOMPLY RISK MANAGER PLUS GUIDE TO IMPORTING RISKS

 3.5.
 Press Begin Import and you’re done!

-Q. Why are only some of my imported issues visible in the Risk table of the SoftComply Risk Manager?
+Q. Why are only some of my imported issues visible in the Risk table of the SoftComply Risk Manager Plus?

-A. Risk table shows only ‘open’ issues.
-Closed issues, i.e. issues with status ‘done’ are treated as deleted risks – the issues are all there but not visible in the Risk table.
+A. Risk table shows only ‘unresolved’ issues.
+Closed issues, i.e. issues with status ‘done’ and with a resolution are treated as deleted risks – the issues are all there but not visible in the Risk table.

-Q. Why cannot I see the values for Severity and Probability after importing my data to the SoftComply Risk Manager?
+Q. Why cannot I see the values for Severity and Probability after importing my data to the SoftComply Risk Manager Plus?

 Q. Why cannot I change the values for Severity for some Hazards?